-Virtual learning has always been considered something of an alternative for standard traditional learning.
+Virtual learning has always been considered something of an alternative to standard traditional learning.
 As such, most virtual schools tend to focus on recruiting those who are homeschooled.
-In doing this, they end up missing an opportunity of recruiting students who haven’t been home schooled.
+In doing this, they end up missing an opportunity of recruiting students who haven’t been homeschooled.

 The simple fact is that almost anyone can benefit from a virtual learning program.
 Those who are home schooled may be more likely to sign up for these programs.
 However, even non-homeschooled students can benefit from it.
 This is the reason why many educational institutions provide virtual learning programs for their students – even those who attend traditional classrooms.